Experience an accredited semester in a Yiddish-speaking environment at the Paris Yiddish Center

 - Spring semester (February–June)

-For inquiries regarding scholarships write to email@example.com
+For all inquiries write to email@example.com